ElectroShahs/DS_research/README.md

 Library names are mentioned, if you have pip in your path variable simply run the following command after navigating to the directory with requirements.txt.
 * pip install -r requirements.txt

 A Summary is also attached, namely FLGP Summary.pdf, kindly skim through the research paper as well as many of the details were skipped in the summary and it only contains a basic outlook of how the program works.
-Furthermore the summary DOES NOT include any description of the code.
+Furthermore, the summary DOES NOT include any description of the code.